20 Apr How to Get Rid of Mosquitos Naturally (Quick & Easy)

 Who doesn’t love a great summer backyard get together?
 You have friends and family, the grill, the games and… the mosquitoes.
 Those ravenous biting pests can ruin a good time in a hurry.
 How do you keep mosquitoes out of your yard?
+It’s going to take more than just a great leaf blower to do the job.

-- Use Plant Based Citronella Candles To Keep Mosquitos Away
+- Plant Based Citronella Candles

-- Use Natural Bug Spray To Keep Mosquitos Away
+- Natural Bug Spray

 - Use Outdoor Fans To Repel Mosquitoes

-Natural Mosquito Repellent Tips that Work
+1. Natural Mosquito Repellent Granules

 Using repelling Granules that are made of a natural and biodegradable ingredients have been proven to repel mosquitoes.
 The granules are formulated with a variety of natural oils and things like lemon grass to naturally repel mosquitos.
 Another plus is that it’s environmentally friendly.
+The Mosquito Beater granules can treat up to 4000 sq. ft. repellant.
+You will need to reapply it but it does last up to 3 weeks.
+The granules can naturally repel mosquitoes and other pests in your yard and at other outdoor events.

 2. Use Citronella Candles To Keep Mosquitos Away